kaankivilcim/pushover/README.md

 )

 func main() {
-    // Create a new message for a specific user m := Pushover.New("api_token", "user_key")
+    // Create a new message for a target user/group key m := Pushover.New("api_token", "user_group_key")

     // Send the message
     resp, err := m.Send("title", "message")